ianJStutor/svelte-demo-1/sveltedemoapp/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-## Description
+## Tutorial outline

-Demo project intended to illustrate the syntax of API calls in a simple Svelte 5 site.
+This demo project is intended to accompany a 10-minute video tutorial that teaches the syntax and best practices of API calls in a simple Svelte 5 site.
 The full tutorial will cover the following:

 * Starting a new Svelte 5 project
 * Basic HTML, CSS, and JavaScript implementation